Reasons Why Proper Alignment is Important for Your Tires

 Likewise, pay attention to your car’s response when you turn.
 If you notice that you really have to force the steering wheel to get the car to turn or to return to straight after turning, you should have your alignment fixed as soon as possible.

-Need an alignment check or your wheels realigned?
+Need an alignment check?
 Trust the team at Christian Brothers Automotive!